SIR-SEE/final-project-team-9/README.md

+# Instructions from team 9

+The goal of our model is to simulate the spread of COVID-19 in Sweden.
+The code is located in the SEIR_model.ipynb file and run with the "run all".
+The first block contains the differential equations for the model and the second block contains values for all the parameters included in our model.
+We have tried to adapt these parameters to the swedish population and initial spread of the virus.

+#

 # Final Project Description

 The Corona virus pandemic was the biggest event globally this year.
 Many people got sick with minor symptoms, some ended up in the intensive care units (ICUs), and some portion of those infected died.
 It affected every aspect of everyone’s life: national borders closed, flights were suspended, schools closed, working from home was instituted, social distancing measures were put in place, in some countries face masks were required, and washing your hands often became a necessity.